leil-io/saunafs/README.md

 SaunaFS is also user-friendly and flexible, and supports various protocols like NFS and S3, provides proprietary WIndows Client, Mac OS client Linux native FUSE client.

-### TL;DR:
+### TL;DR

 In a nutshell, SaunaFS is software-defined storage platform that was born out of the need to address the shortcomings of traditional data storage solutions.
 Legacy storage often lacks optimization for specific workloads, resulting in inefficiencies, high energy consumption, and increased costs.
 We set out to change this by creating a storage solution that leverages cutting-edge technologies, reduces environmental impact, and offers unmatched affordability.

 ## Feature List & Description